TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-May be if we look further making some fuzzing we can get interesting paths to look.
+Perhaps with some directory fuzzing, we can discover interesting paths to explore.

 <br />